 Cut the clutter

 First things first, you have to cut the clutter.
 If you’ve ever ogled at those beautifully decorated homes on HGTV, you may have noticed that they often aren’t cluttered with dozens of items.
 Sure, these homes are fabricated to look appealing.
-But you may be surprised that they can be just as functional, too!
+But you may be surprised to find they can be just as functional, too!

 In order to maintain an organized space, you need to reduce some of the items you’ve accumulated over time.
 Decluttering is a wonderful way to let go of excess materials that are taking up your space.